 Judge drops charges against 2 officers implicated in Ronald Greene's deadly arrest

-A judge quashed two counts filed against Louisiana officers connected with the investigation into the death of Ronald Greene, a Black man who died in State Police custody, according to CNN.
+A judge quashed two counts filed against Louisiana officers connected with the investigation into the death of Ronald Greene, a Black man who died in State Police custody, according to court records obtained by WBRZ.

 Greene was arrested in May of 2019 after a chase ended in a crash.
 Responding troopers said Greene was resisting arrest and struggling, but body camera footage released years later showed Greene being pulled from his vehicle and being violently beaten.
 Greene's family was told that he had died on impact in the crash.